 An open and interactive community is an essential characteristic of a Jesuit and Catholic university.
 Respect is fundamental to the free exchange of ideas at the core of an environment that cultivates learning and discovery.
 This protocol is a dynamic document designed to change as necessary to improve our ability to respond to the needs of our community.

 Boston College is committed to addressing incidents of bias and appreciates your assistance in bringing these incidents to our attention.
 Please use the button at the top of the page to report information about bias-related incidents.
 Our goal is to document incidents to educate our community and ultimately to better enable the University to prevent this kind of behavior and to address it properly when it occurs.

 If you believe that you have been a target or witness to a hate crime we encourage you to contact the Boston College Police (BCPD) or other designated authorities before using the form.
 See either the “If you have been a target of hate” or the “If you have been a witness” section of the Hate Crime and Bias-Related Incident Protocol for further information about what should be reported and how to do so.
 Information collected by the BCPD or designated authorities for the purpose of investigating allegations of hate crimes are subject to federal and state criminal investigation protocols.

 Reports will be kept confidential to the extent possible unless it requires judicial or administrative action.
-If you have any questions about the form, its use, or the Hate Crimes and Bias-Related Incident Protocol, please contact Patricia Lowe, Executive Director of the Office for Institutional Diversity at firstname.lastname@example.org.
+If you have any questions about the form, its use, or the Hate Crimes and Bias-Related Incident Protocol, please contact Patricia Lowe, Associate Vice President, Office for Institutional Diversity at firstname.lastname@example.org.

 This protocol deals with two overlapping categories of hateful behavior that threaten an environment of mutual respect: "hate crimes" and "bias-related incident."